A Namekian in Halkeginia

 For Louise, however, the most striking feature wasn't her familiar's height, nor his outfit, skin or even his ears.

 No – for Louise, it was his eyes.
-Her towering familiar had glanced down at her for all of a split second, his eyes meeting hers before he turned his steely gaze towards her teacher and the rest of her classmates.
-However, in the brief instant where they had locked eye contact, the youngest child of the Valliere family went completely rigid, as if a jolt of lighting has passed through every fibre of her very being.
+The towering entity had glanced down at her for all of a split second, his eyes meeting hers before he turned his steely gaze towards her teacher and the rest of her classmates.
+However, in the brief instant where they had locked gazes, the youngest child of the Valliere family went completely rigid, as if a jolt of lighting has passed through every fibre of her very being.

-There was an unreal presence within those eyes; a sheer intensity that Louise had never before seen in her entire life, that damn well near electrified her when she caught a glimpse of it.
-Hell, she could practically feel the hairs on the back of her neck standing on end.
+There was an unreal presence within those eyes; a sheer intensity that Louise had never seen before in her entire life, that damn well near electrified her when she caught a glimpse of it.
+In fact, she could practically feel the hairs on the back of her neck standing on end.

-How powerful, exactly, she had no idea.
-All she knew, though, was that her familiar was powerful.
+How powerful, though, she had no idea.
+All she knew, however, was that her familiar was powerful.

 She also couldn't help but notice that the moment her familiar turned that same steely gaze on her fellow classmates, the gossiping and chatter stopped dead almost immediately.